 Do Carpenter Bees Sting?

 Bees are the most important pollinators in our ecosystem but have developed a reputation for being scary.
-Bees are more interested in doing their job than interacting with humans, and in fact, some bees don’t even have stingers.
+In general, bees are more interested in doing their job than interacting with humans, and in fact, some bees don’t even have stingers.

 Carpenter Bee Identification

-Carpenter bees are often confused with bumble bees because they are similar in color and size, as they can grow in length from ½ an inch to 1 ½ inches in length.
-Unlike bumble bees, their belly is black and shiny.
+Carpenter bees are often confused with bumblebees because they are similar in color and size, as they can grow in length from ½ an inch to 1½ inch.
+Unlike bumblebees, their belly is black and shiny.
 Male Carpenter Bees have a white or yellow blaze, while females have a dark face.